pixfirewall/react-monorepo/README.md

 comes with a LSP for Vim users.

 ## Start the application
+Install packages by `yarn`

-Run `npx nx serve web` to start the development server.
+Run `yarn start:web` to start the development server.
 Happy coding!

 ## Build for production